phax/peppol-reporting/README.md

 # News and Noteworthy

+v4.1.3 - work in progress
+* Added new submodule `peppol-reporting-test` containing shared SPI contract tests (`AbstractPeppolReportingBackendSPITest`) that all backend implementations can extend to ensure consistent behaviour
+* (InMemory) `isInitialized()` now tracks real initialization state instead of always returning `true`; `shutdownBackend()` clears stored data and resets to uninitialized; store and query calls before `initBackend()` now throw `IllegalStateException`, consistent with all other backends
+* (Redis) Fixed item ordering within a single day: changed `LPUSH` to `RPUSH` so that `LRANGE 0 -1` returns items in insertion order instead of reverse insertion order
+* Replaced individual ad-hoc test classes with thin subclasses of the shared `AbstractPeppolReportingBackendSPITest`, providing extensive contract tests per backend covering lifecycle, validation, date-range semantics, non-eligible doctype filtering, and multiset store/retrieve consistency

 v4.1.2 - 2026-03-28
 * (SQL) Updated Flyway to 12.2.0
 * Added SQL Server to CI build pipeline